 In essence a judge of lightness processes each image.
 Lightness is the perceptual quantity closely correlated with surface reflectance.
 Only after this process can the three images be compared to reliably determine colors locally.
 It remains to mechanize this process.
 It would appeal to intuition if this process could be carried out in a parallel fashion that does not depend on previous knowledge of the scene viewed.
 This is because colors are so immediate, and seldom depend on one's interpretation of the scene.
 Colors will be seen even when the picture makes no sense in terms of previous experience.
 Also, color is seen at every point in an image.

-1.2.2 Mini-world of Mondrians.
+1.2.2.
+Miniworld of Mondrians

 In developing and explaining his theory Land needed to postpone dealing with the full complexity of arbitrary scenes.
 He selected a particular class of objects as inputs, modelled after the paintings of the turn-of-the-century Dutch artist Pieter Cornelis Mondrian.
-These scenes are flat areas divided into sub-regions of uniform matte color.
+These scenes are flat areas divided into subregions of uniform matte color.
 Problems such as those occasioned by shadows and specular reflection are avoided in this way.
-One also avoids shading; that is, the variation in reflectance with the orientation of the surface in respect to the sensor and the light-source.
+One also avoids shading; that is, the variation in reflectance with the orientation of the surface with respect to the sensor and the light-source [19].
 For Mondrians, lightness is considered to be a function of reflectance.

-Mondrians are usually made of polygonal regions with straight sides - for the development here however the edges may be curved.
-In the world of Mondrians one finds that the reflectance has sharp discontinuities wherever regions meet, being constant inside each region.
+Mondrians are usually made of polygonal regions with straight sides; for the development here, however, the edges may be curved.
+In the world of Mondrians the reflectance has sharp discontinuities wherever regions meet and is constant inside each region.
 The illumination, on the other hand, varies smoothly over the image.

-1.3 Why Study the One-dimensional Case?
+1.3.
+Why Study the One-Dimensional Case?

 Images are two-dimensional and usually sampled at discrete points.
 For historic reasons and intuitive simplicity the results will first be developed in one dimension, that is with functions of one variable.
-Similarly, continous functions will be used at first since they allow a cleaner separation of the two components of image intensity and illustrate more clearly the concepts involved.
+Similarly, continuous functions will be used at first since they allow a cleaner separation of the two components of image intensity and illustrate more clearly the concepts involved.

-Use will be made of analogies between the one-dimensional and twodimensional cases as well as the continous and discrete ones.
+Use will be made of analogies between the one-dimensional and twodimensional cases as well as the continuous and discrete ones.
 The final process discussed for processing image intensities is two-dimensional and discrete.
 A number of physical implementations for this scheme are suggested.

-The process will be looked at from a number of points of view: partial differential equations, linear systems, fourier transforms and convolutions, difference equations, iterative solutions, feed-back schemes and physical models.
+The process will be looked at from a number of points of view: partial differential equations, linear systems, Fourier transforms and convolutions, difference equations, iterative solutions, feed-back schemes and physical models.

-1.3.1 Notation.
+1.3.1.
+Notation

-The following notation will be used:
+The following notation will be used.

-s' Intensity of incident illumination at a point on the object.

-r' Reflectance at a point of the object.

-p' Intensity at an image point.
-Product of s' and r'.
+s': intensity of incident illumination at a point on the object r': reflectance at a point on the object p': intensity at an image point; product of s' and r'

-s, r, p: Logarithms of s', r' and p' respectively.
+s, r, p: Logarithms of s', r' and p', respectively

-d Result of applying forward or differencing operator to p.

-t Result of applying threshold operator to d.

-I Result of applying inverse or summing operator to t.
+d: result of applying forward or differencing operator to pt: result of applying threshold operator to d l: result of applying inverse or summing operator to t

-D Simple derivative operator in one dimension.

-T Continous threshold operator, discards finite part.

-I Simple integration operator in one dimension.

-L Laplacian operator - sum of second partial derivatives.

-G Inverse of the Laplacian, convolution with (1/2 π) log (1/r).
+D: simple derivative operator in one dimension T: continuous threshold operator, discards finite part I: simple integration operator in one dimension L: laplacian operator-sum of second partial derivatives G: inverse of the Laplacian, convolution with $(1/2\pi) \log_e(1/r)$

-D, T, I, L and G: Discrete analogues of D, T, I, L and G.
+D, T, I, L and G: discrete analogues of D, T, I, L, and G